-The assessment is built upon the importance of giving into and receiving from the community at large, and asks the question "what impact will students have on the collective wisdom, knowledge, experience of those around them?"
+The learning and the assessment are built upon the importance of giving into and receiving from the community at large, and ask the question "what impact will students have on the collective wisdom, knowledge, experience of those around them?"

 DZIŁ DItŁ'OOÍ SCHOOL OF EMPOWERMENT, ACTION AND PERSEVERANCE (DEAP)